forcepusher/PortableAgent/README.md

 ```
 Yes it's very short, that's the whole point.
 Small models start acting erratic when they see a wall of text.
 It's very hard to get just right for heavily quantized and MoE models.
 Every rule counter a specific problem case I've ran into.
-All of them matter.
+This is not AI-generated, all of them matter.